Alternative Vehicle Fuel Types

 Six Alternative Fuel Types Vying to Power our Future

 Not many years ago, there were two types of vehicles on the road, gasoline-powered and diesel.
-Now there is a wider variety with seven main alternative fuels.
+Now there is a wider variety with six main alternative fuels.
 Each of these is intended to put us on the path to reduced or carbon-neutral vehicles.
 Some have distinct advantages over others from a functional standpoint; all represent investment opportunities, as a few of these are likely to grow to be the primary energy source in tomorrow’s cars and trucks.

 Investors interested in the alternative fuels area should make sure they know the basics of each.
 The following are the basics of all six.